-RENAME COLUMN [ Owner. ] TableName.ColumnName TO NewColumnName
+RENAME COLUMN [Owner.]
+TableName.ColumnName TO NewColumnName

-[Owner.]
-Table Name.
-Column Name designates the table column to be renamed.
-New Column Name is the new column name.
+[Owner.]TableName.ColumnName designates the table column to be renamed.

+NewColumnName is the new column name.

-- All indexes, columns, default columns, constraints, referential authorization, rules, and user authorities tables dependent on a renamed column will be renamed. - RENAME statement is not allowed for IMAGE/SQL tables. - All views dependent on a renamed column will be dropped. - If a column has check constraints, then that column cannot be renamed.
+- All indexes, columns, default columns, constraints, referential authorization, rules, and user authorities tables dependent on a renamed column will be renamed. - All views dependent on a renamed column will be dropped. - If a column has check constraints, then that column cannot be renamed.